rackerlabs/design-system/_component_design/buttons-bar.md

 In addition to the [Simple Buttons]({{site.baseurl}}/components/simple-buttons.html) best practices, consider the following best practices when you construct a buttons bar:

+- Do not use a buttons bar for objects with a small number of actions.
+For example, do not use a buttons bar for table objects that have only a create and delete action.
+When a table object has a small number of actions, use table controls at the top of the table.
+For more information, see [tables]({{site.baseurl}}/components/tables.html).
 - Do not mix button weights or sizes in a buttons bar.
 - The drop-down button should always be the last button in the bar.
-- Do not include destructive actions in a buttons bar because destructive action buttons are often disabled until the user has selected an object to destroy.
+- Destructive actions should be placed inside the drop-down menu, and not as a visible button in the bar.
 - Do not use tertiary buttons in a buttons bar.

 {% endcolumn %}